 If you think you got a defective Pencil or something's happened to make it defective, you can take it to an Apple Retail Store for further troubleshooting or an outright exchange.
 If you don't live near an Apple Retail Store, you can also call AppleCare at 1-800-MY-APPLE for a mail-in repair or replacement, or visit Apple's website.

-If you've had trouble with your Apple Pencil and one of the above fixes worked for you, let us know!
-And if you have a different tip or trick that's helped you get your Pencil back online, we'd love to hear about that, too.
+Was your Apple Pencil not working, only for one of these tips to help you get it up and running again?
+Let us know!
+And if you have a different tip or trick that's helped you get your Pencil back online, we'd love to hear about that, too, in the comments.